ajeyln/bhasha/README.md

 For learning any language, we may need to memorize words to improve our vocabulary.
 Bhasha attempts to help you address this problem.

-Target Language is a language that user wants to learn.
-And Source Language(s) are languages, which a user employs to understand Target Language.
+Source Language is a language that user wants to learn.
+And Destination Language(s) are languages, which a user employs to understand Source Language.

-In our examples, Target Language is German and Source Languages are English or any Indian Language.
+In our examples, Source Language is German and Destination Languages are English or any Indian Language.
 One can use any google supported language family.

 Recent studies (Figure 1) show that german has been trending language now for learning amongst foreigners.
 Having limited resources for learning, Bhasha aims to help these students.